Benjamin Bloom: Works

-In 1956, Bloom edited the first volume of The Taxonomy of Educational Objectives: The Classification of Educational Goals, which classified learning objectives according to a rubric that has come to be known as Bloom's Taxonomy.
+In 1956, Bloom edited the first volume of The Taxonomy of Educational Objectives: The Classification of Educational Goals, which classified learning objectives according to a rubric that has come to be known as Bloom's taxonomy.
 It was one of the first attempts to systematically classify levels of cognitive functioning and gave structure to the otherwise amorphous mental processes of gifted students.
-Bloom's Taxonomy remains a foundation of the academic profession according to the 1981 survey, "Significant Writings That Have Influenced the Curriculum: 1906–81" by Harold G. Shane and the National Society for the Study of Education.
+Bloom's taxonomy remains a foundation of the academic profession according to the 1981 survey, "Significant Writings That Have Influenced the Curriculum: 1906–81" by Harold G. Shane and the National Society for the Study of Education.
 Bloom's 2 Sigma Problem is also attributed to him.

 Benjamin Bloom conducted research on student achievement.
-Through conducting a variety of studies, Bloom and his colleagues observed factors within the school environment as well as outside of it that can affect how children can learn.
+Through conducting a variety of studies, Bloom and his colleagues observed factors within the school environment as well as outside of it that can affect how children learn.
 One example was the lack of variation in teaching.
-Bloom hypothesized if teachers adapted their teaching methods to the individual needs of each student, more children would receive the opportunity to learn better.
-This led to the creation of Bloom’s Mastery Learning procedure.
+Bloom hypothesized that if teachers adapted their teaching methods to the individual needs of each student, more children would receive the opportunity to learn better.
+This led to the creation of Bloom's Mastery Learning procedure.
 This procedure required that teachers organize skills and concepts into instructional units approximately 1–2 weeks in length.
 At the end of the unit, the student would receive an assessment that would provide the student with constructive feedback on what the child learned from the unit.
-If a child lacked understanding on any of the major concepts of the unit, they would be assigned corrective assignments based on information they had trouble understanding.
-They would then take a second assessment focusing specifically on the skills and concepts they were instructed to practice on.
-This insures each student gains individualized instruction at a pace the child needs in order to learn at an optimum level.
-For students who showed mastery of the given unit, it is recommended they receive enrichment activities to further learning experiences.
+If a child lacked understanding of any of the major concepts of the unit, they would be assigned corrective assignments based on information they had trouble understanding.
+They would then take a second assessment focusing specifically on the skills and concepts they were instructed to practice.
+This ensures each student gains individualized instruction at a pace the child needs in order to learn at an optimum level.
+For students who showed mastery of the given unit, it is recommended that they receive enrichment activities to further their learning experiences.
 These activities are self-selected by the student and may come in the form of academic games, reports, special projects, etc.